Post-ambient manifesto

 Eno's Ambient 1: Music for Airports was released in 1978.
 That was 48 years ago.

 (In that time:) the World Wide Web, a DAW in a pocket, dominance of streaming services, fully-AI-generated songs topping the music charts.
-The world accelerated — 4 billion people in the 1970s, 8 billion now.
-The rhythm of urban and rural life alike has quickened.
-Listening habits transformed with it.
-Eno himself observed: in our ever-multitasking, attention-deficit world, all music has become background music.
+The world accelerated: four billion people in the 1970s, eight billion now.
+The rhythm of urban and rural life alike has quickened and listening habits transformed with it.

 We are past due.

-Ambient has been co-opted (even raided, if you wish) — reduced to spa soundtracks, productivity playlists, wellness wallpaper, monotonously uniform and sterile’ly identical music pieces created to please the algorithm.
-The genre that once proposed a new relationship to attention is now used to sedate on command.
+Reduced to spa soundtracks, productivity playlists, wellness wallpaper — sterile'ly identical pieces made to please an algorithm that will bury them by next Monday.
+The genre that once proposed a new relationship to attention has become in-ear anaesthesia rented by the hour, sedating on command.

 The music demands presence because the composer gave presence.